Don't Look Back (The Korgis song): Background

 Warren originally wrote and demoed "Don't Look Back" without any definite plans on its future use.
 The demo ended up being passed by Warren's publishers, Warner Chappell Music, to producer Trevor Horn, who expressed interest in producing the song.
 Warner Chappell set up a meeting and a deal was agreed.
 In a 2015 interview with The Strange Brew, Warren recalled, "Trevor was the most inventive producer of that period and [Warner Chappell] thought he might be able to come up with something magical."

+The song was recorded at Sarm Studios in London.
 Warren was later critical of himself when reflecting on the recording session, which he described in 2015 as "rather tense" with the "final result not very satisfactory".
 He told The Strange Brew, "I blame myself!
 I like the song but I sort of got in the way of the recording by constantly trying to recreate my original demo.
 I should have just let Trevor and Anne [Dudley] do their own thing with it.
 A pity.
 Not my finest moment."
 It was intended for Warren to work with Horn again on a follow-up single, "Endangered Species", but the plans never came to fruition.